-According to the Decree No. 34 of 2013 (in Hungarian) concerning the procedure of certification, production, marketing, labeling, and control of agricultural products and foodstuffs deriving from organic farming, the label of organic products must contain the name and references of the certifying organization (e.g. identification number).
-Labeling must be in Hungarian.
+According to the Decree No. 34/2013 (in Hungarian) concerning the procedure of certification, production, marketing, labeling, and control of agricultural products and foodstuffs deriving from organic farming, the label must contain the name and references of the certifying organization (e.g., identification number).

-Labeling for food containing or deriving from genetically engineered organisms.
-A number of GE plant varieties are approved for industrial food use and as feed in the EU and, consequently, in Hungary.
+Labeling for food containing or deriving from genetically engineered organisms

+A number of GE plant varieties are approved for industrial food use and as feed in the EU, and - consequently - in Hungary.
 The country follows the EU's labeling standards.
 If GE content is above 0.9 percent, it must be indicated on labels.
 If products derive from animals fed on GE feed, it is not required to be indicated.